zhaoyul/aposd-vs-clean-code/README.md

 >>> Let's discuss via Zoom to see if we can clear this up.

+>>>UB:Your definition (p.
+25) "a shallow module is one whose interface is relatively complex in comparison to the functionality that it provides."
+You used the term "relatively" in that definition which implies that shallowness is a function of the ratio of the complexity of the interface to the implementaiton.
+I would argue that `abs(x)` is relatively simpler than `x<0 ? -x : x`  Thus the  abs function is relatively deep i.e. the implementation is more complex than the interface.

+>>>UB: As for inlining, every line of code in a method has an implicit interface, potentially composed of every variable in scope.
+Method invocations have an explicit, and more restricted interface.
+Thus a method invocation has a simpler interface than a line of code which, by your definition, makes the line of code shallower than the method invocation.

 **UB:**

 Now consider a large and deep method that contains three sections.
 If I extract those three sections into separate methods the original still has a powerful functionality and a narrow interface.
 It is still deep.
 It's aspect ratio is unchanged even though it's line count has decreased dramatically.